 The spalting in this wood has made it a little porous and it needed quite a lot of care to deal with small areas of torn grain.
 It absorbed a large amount of finishing oil, but this fills the pores and seals the wood as well as bringing out the colour.
 There is more work to do, but this bowl already looks spectacular and will be a splendid fruit bowl.

-Here is my workshop assistant.
-She often comes in to see what is happening, but does tend to fall asleep so I have found a bed for her.
+Here is Izzie, my workshop assistant.
+She often comes into the studio to see what is happening, but does tend to fall asleep so I have found a bed for her.
 She is our lilac point Siamese, now just over a year old.